PubInv/general-purpose-alarm-device/README.md

 **KiCAD** for the tools of schematic capture and PCB design **OpenSCAD** for the tools in which the enclosure was designed.
-**FreeCAD** for additional design of the hanging feature on the enclosure **Wokwi** for the simulation tools for hardare and firmware. and the inventors and devslopers of the **Arduino** ecology of tools and hardware who have sparked so much good for so many.
+**FreeCAD** for additional design of the hanging feature on the enclosure **Wokwi** for the simulation tools for hardware and firmware. and the inventors and developers of the **Arduino** ecology of tools and hardware who have sparked so much good for so many.

 # License